dbp-osel/EMATS/README.md

 - Support Vector Machine with ReliefF selected features [ReliefF_SVM] (AUC = 0.85)

 ## Instructions For Use
-Easily classify a 3-minute EEG as Normal/Stroke/TBI with the use of the RUN.mlx live script.
+Prediction of a 3-minute EEG as Normal/Stroke/TBI with the use of the RUN.mlx live script.

 **Disclaimer: This code is not intended to make clinical diagnoses or to be used in any way to diagnose or treat subjects for whom the EEG is taken.**

 The script consists of two parts:
   1) Preprocessing code.
 Transform an .edf file containing 4+ minutes of EEG on a standard 10-20 system with 19+ contacts into cleaned 3-minute EEG segments.
 (Note: The first minute is discarded).
 This code saves the preprocessed files as .m files, making this step only necessary once.
   2) Model Prediction.
 Select one of 6 trained models (see above) to classify a preprocessed EEG as Normal/Stroke/TBI.
-Note: the SVM models require a calculation of features before classification.
+Note: the SVM models require an automatic calculation of features before classification.

 *WARNING: EEG classification is set using default thresholding and should be further optimized for sensitivity/specificity/accuracy on additional training data prior to use.*